 COUNTY PREMIUMS.
 West Virginia Code § 7-4-6 provides for the payment of monthly premiums on a sliding scale by the fifty-five counties.
 The monthly premium for the largest counties was set at \$400.00 per month, while the smallest counties pay only \$50.00 per month.
 All premiums received are deposited in the "West Virginia Prosecuting Attorneys Institute Fund."
 Premiums collected are used for personnel costs, expenses, supplies, rent and other costs associated with continuation of the West Virginia Prosecuting Attorneys Institute.
-The total for FY 2023 was: \$239,100.00
+The total for FY 2024 was: \$242,700.00

 GRANTS.
-The Institute was awarded two grants from the DOJ of over \$170,000.00 for the Violence against Women Resource Prosecutor.
+The Institute was awarded two grants from the DOJ of over \$193,461.00 for the Violence against Women Resource Prosecutor.

 FORENSIC MEDICAL EXAMINATION FUND (General Revenue).
-This Legislature funded the Forensic Medical Examination Fund for FY2023 in the amount of 586,607.00.
+This Legislature funded the Forensic Medical Examination Fund for FY2025 in the amount of 568,607.00.
 This funding entitles the state to apply to receive millions annually in federal Violence Against Women Act monies.

 GRANT MATCH (General Revenue).
 Many grant programs require a cash match in order to receive such funds.
 The required match ranges from ten to twenty-five percent of the grant.
-The Legislature provided just over \$109,000.00 in general revenue funds as cash match funding for the Institute.
+The Legislature provided just over \$112,555.00 in general revenue funds as cash match funding for the Institute for the current FY.
 With that amount the Institute is able to receive grant funds as noted above.